openhab/openhab-addons/bundles/org.openhab.binding.growatt/README.md

 ## Grott Application Installation and Setup

-You can install the Grott application either on the same computer as OpenHAB or on another.
+You can install the Grott application either on the same computer as openHAB or on another.
 The following assumes you will be running it on the same computer.
 The Grott application acts as a proxy server between your Growatt inverter and the Growatt cloud server.
-It intercepts data packets between the inverter and the cloud server, and it sends a copy of the intercepted data also to OpenHAB.
+It intercepts data packets between the inverter and the cloud server, and it sends a copy of the intercepted data also to openHAB.

-**NOTE**: make sure that the Grott application is **FULLY OPERATIONAL** for your inverter **BEFORE** you create any things in OpenHAB!
+**NOTE**: make sure that the Grott application is **FULLY OPERATIONAL** for your inverter **BEFORE** you create any things in openHAB!
 Otherwise the binding might create a wrong (or even empty) list of channels for the inverter thing.
 (Yet if you do make that mistake you can rectify it by deleting and recreating the thing).